redfin/react-server/packages/react-server/docs/page-api.md

 `getSystemScripts(next: Function): String | Script | [String | Script]`

-* URLs for the critical client-side JavaScript files that make Triton run on the client side, including both the Triton runtime, this page class, and its bundled dependencies.
-Do not override this method unless you are doing something very tricky, like packaging Triton for the client with something other than the standard Webpack.
+* URLs for the critical client-side JavaScript files that make react-server run on the client side, including both the react-server runtime, this page class, and its bundled dependencies.
+Do not override this method unless you are doing something very tricky, like packaging react-server for the client with something other than the standard Webpack.

-* Default: the URLs of the files that Triton needs to run on the client-side.
+* Default: the URLs of the files that react-server needs to run on the client-side.

 * **for v2:** allow Promises as return value